JosephLai241/nomad/README.md

 ![git branch demo][git branch demo]

+> Be sure to check out [Mojibar][Mojibar], a cross-platform, quick-access tab and search bar for emojis written by my friend Luke Schenk.

 ## `git commit`

 `git commit` has been integrated for convenience and offers some visual improvements over the original command.